-Remember- there is a difference between talking and sharing your experience, strength and hope.
+Remember- there is a difference between talking and speaking your experience, strength and hope.

 (Still Speaking to Christians)

 Distinctions matter- The Bible is full of distinctions.
-We must rebuild our language and make the distinctions or are the people who Jesus is speaking to in the gospel of Matthew.
-Jesus says “seeing they do not see, and hearing they neither hear nor understand:
+We must rebuild our language and make the distinctions or we are the people who Jesus is speaking to in the gospel of Matthew when he says “seeing they do not see, and hearing they neither hear nor understand.”

 In the 19th century Kierkegaard said “The age of making distinctions is past.
 It has been vanquished by the system.
 In our day, whoever loves to make distinctions is regarded as an eccentric whose soul clings to something that has long since vanished.
 Be that as it may, yet Socrates still is what he was, the simple wise man, because of the peculiar distinction that he expressed both in words and in life, something that the eccentric Hamann first reiterated with great admiration two thousand years later: “For Socrates was great in ‘that he distinguished between what he understood and what he did not understand.’”